drinkbird/drinkbird.github.io/_posts/blog/2021-05-25-the-prisoners-dilemma.md

 Now, if either of you chooses to snitch on the other, there is a huge risk of doing so for the last time.
 Once you get captured, the dominant strategy is to cooperate without hesitation, and strangely enough, the fear of death leads both of you to the optimal solution.

 Fear is not the only effective mechanism though.
 If Alice had more robberies planned, she would soon face the same dilemma again.
-Hence, her choice to betray you or not would have a significant impact on all her future endeavours.
+Hence, her choice to betray you or not would have a significant impact on all her future endeavors.

 According to an experiment by Robert Axelrod, described in [The Evolution of Cooperation](https://en.wikipedia.org/wiki/The_Evolution_of_Cooperation), the prevalent strategy in a repeating Prisoner's Dilemma is not betrayal, but that of *tit for tat*.
 A player always starts as trustworthy and loyal, then subsequently imitates the other player's previous action; if he got trusted, he would trust again, but if he got betrayed, he would betray.
 ![Five star rating]({{ site.baseurl }}/images/pd-4.jpeg)